 It’s both common and OK for parents and teens to have somewhat different values.
 Parents might have trouble coming to grips with their child having a different sexual or gender identity from what they had expected.
 It could even challenge their deeply held beliefs.
 But it is possible to have differences while still being respectful.
 Although it may be hard, parents can be honest with themselves and their children while at the same time being supportive of their child and their differences.
 Sometimes families need a little help, which is why we list several support organizations and agencies on our resource page.

 Working Toward a Positive School Climate

-Creating a comfortable and inclusive school environment is critical since children spend a great percentage of their waking hours there.
-For most, it’s their main form of social contact, so what happens in school has an enormous impact on their lives.
-At school, it’s up to everyone—educators, parents and students—to do everything they can to make all students feel welcome.
+Creating a comfortable and inclusive school environment is critical since children spend a significant percentage of their waking hours there.
+For most, it’s their primary form of social contact, so what happens in school has an enormous impact on their lives.
+At school, it’s up to everyone—educators, parents, and students—to do everything they can to make all students feel welcome.

 What Schools Can Do